srikns/training-quizzes/Day1/Day1_Quiz2.md

-Day 1 Quiz 2 -
+# Day 1 Quiz 2

-1. Create a variable array and put the values Tom, Harry, Sally, and Janet in the array.
-Then write the code to print out each item in the array with a for loop, then a while loop, then a do while loop.
+**1. Create a variable array and put the values Tom, Harry, Sally, and Janet in the array.
+Then write the code to print out each item in the array with a for loop, then a while loop, then a do while loop.**

 YOUR ANSWER:

-2. Using the typeof operator, determine if a variable is a string, and print out "This is a string", to the console.
-Use the same process to determine if something is a Number, an Object, and one of the data type of your choice from the typeof.js samples.
+**2. Using the typeof operator, determine if a variable is a string, and print out "This is a string", to the console.
+Use the same process to determine if something is a Number, an Object, and one of the data type of your choice from the typeof.js samples.**

 YOUR ANSWER: